mnblanco/R4DSSolution/_build/import.md

 #> 2     4     5
 ```

-Only two columns are specified in the header "a" and "b", but the rows have three columns, so the last column is dropped.
+Two columns are specified in the header "a" and "b", but the rows have three columns, therefore the last column is dropped.

 ```r